 - 1 teaspoon sea salt

 - ½ a lemon, the zest of plus wedges for serving

 - 2 sprigs of fresh mint, about 10 leaves leaves removed and chopped

 - ¼ teaspoon freshly ground black pepper

-- ½ scant tsp sea salt
+- ½ teaspoon sea salt

 - Place the grated courgettes into a large sieve add a good pinch of sea salt and mix with your hands.
-Then place the sieve over a large bowl, leave for at least 10 minutes, this is to drain off some of the water from the courgettes.
+Then place the sieve over a large bowl, and leave for at least 10 minutes, this is to drain off some of the water from the courgettes.